brentp/hts-nim/README.md

 This is a wrapper for [htslib](https://github.com/samtools/htslib) in [nim](https://nim-lang.org).

-Nim is a fast, garbage collected language that compiles to C and has a syntax that's not too different to python.
+Nim is a fast, garbage-collected language that compiles to C and has a syntax that's not too different to python.

 ## Installation

-`hts-nim` requires that [htslib](https://github.com/samtools/htslib) is installed and the shared library is available (use `LD_LIBRARY_PATH` if it is not in a standard location).
-Users can also either follow or run [scripts/simple-install.sh](https://github.com/brentp/hts-nim/blob/master/scripts/simple-install.sh) which sets up Nim and nimble ready for use and shows the needed adjustments to `$PATH`.
-Then `hts-nim` can be installed with `nimble install -y` from the root of this repository.
+See Section Below

 # Usage